GoogleCloudPlatform/security-response-automation/TROUBLESHOOTING.md

 If the project is under one of the folders provided on the terraform variable `folder-ids`, the service account should have the right role, granted by the terraform script on deploy.
-Re-run terraform(*recomended*) or add the roles manually on Google Cloud Console to fix this error.
+Re-run terraform(*recommended*) or add the roles manually on Google Cloud Console to fix this error.

 If the project is *not* under one of the folders provided on the terraform variable `folder-ids`, you can grant role the required role to service account `automation-service-account@<automation-project>.gserviceaccount.com`